 If you experience any of these side effects of caffeine overdose after consuming yerba mate, then you should reduce your overall daily caffeine intake.

 It’s not recommended for children and pregnant or breastfeeding women.
-If you suffer from high blood pressure, blood-clotting problems, diabetes, anxiety, alcoholism or any other chronic health issues, then definitely check with your doctor before consuming yerba mate.
+If you suffer from high blood pressure, blood-clotting problems, diabetes, anxiety, alcoholism or any other chronic health issues, then definitely check with your health care provider before consuming yerba mate.

 In general, it’s a good idea to enjoy yerba mate in moderation and not at very high temperatures.
 Check with your doctor before incorporating yerba mate into your diet if you have any questions or concerns.